 At the Insitute of Archaeology, we have a RTI Dome with a diameter of 1m.
 This dome works perfectly for objects of a size between 20 – 50cm.
-With the correct lens, you can even come closer to the object and document even smaller objects, although this comes at a price: resolution.
+With the correct lens, you can even come closer to the object and document even smaller ones, although this comes at a price: resolution.
 We did build our first RTI Dome according to a manual deployed at hackaday.io by Leszek Pawlowicz.
-He based his dome on a 8×8 LED matrix that is controlled by an Arduino board connected by some ethernet cables.
-This setup works fine and we were able to do very good RTI images and use the dome even for teaching.
+He based his dome on a 8×8 LED matrix that is controlled by an Arduino board.
+This setup works fine and we were able to do very good RTI images and use the dome for teaching.

 In the long run however, I plan to swap the Arduino based control unit with the bigger OLED with a Raspberry Pi-based unit with a 7″ touch display.
 Together with our own 3D printer, we should be able to produce a pretty professional looking control unit, that can be used with both our Domes and is more easy to use, as we would have a bigger screen and can do all the settings with the touch display, instead of physical switches and buttons.